frederickaplan/fdh/files/PART3/fdh-3-2.md

 ### Most important architectures.

 - Convolutional neural networks.
 - Recurrent neural networks.
 - Siamese Networks.
 - Generative Adversarial Networks.
 - Style Transfer.

+### Algebraic Topology

+Algebraic Topology

+Topological Data Analysis (TDA)

+The shape of data

+The manifold hypothesis (Goodfellow 2016) states that in many cases such as the case of natural images the support distibution pdata(x) is concentrated on a low dimensional manifold Mdata in an Euclidean space
+This manifold is assumed to have a very complex non linear structure and is hard to define explicitl

 ### Importance of Deep learning for Digital Humanities.